 The device is infected when the victim clicks a link, visits a web page, or installs a file, application, or program that includes malicious code designed to covertly download and install the ransomware.
 This can happen in a variety of ways:

 |Phishing email||Clicking a link embedded in an email, which redirects to a malicious web page.|

 |Social media||Clicking a malicious link on Facebook, Twitter, social media posts, instant messenger chats, etc.|

 |Malvertising||Clicking a legitimate advertising site seeded with malicious code.|

 |Infected programs||Installing an application or program containing malicious code.|

 |Traffic Distribution System (TDS)||Clicking a link on a legitimate gateway web page that redirects the user to a malicious site, based on the user’s geo-location, browser, operating system, or other filter.|

 |Self-propagation||Spreading the malicious code to other devices through network and USB drives.|

-- Execution: Ransomware scans and maps locations for targeted file types, including locally stored files, and mapped and unmapped network-accessible systems.
-Some ransomware also deletes or encrypts any backup files and folders.
+- Execution—Ransomware scans and maps locations for targeted file types, including locally stored files, and mapped and unmapped network-accessible systems.
+Some ransomware attacks also delete or encrypt any backup files and folders.

-- Payment: Victim clicks a link in the payment instructions, which takes the victim to a web page with additional information on how to make the required payment.
+- Payment—Victim clicks a link in the payment instructions, which takes the victim to a web page with additional information on how to make the required ransom payment.
 Hidden TOR services are often used to encapsulate and obfuscate these communications to avoid detection by network traffic monitoring.

-- Decryption: After the victim pays the ransom, usually via the attacker’s Bitcoin address, the victim may receive the decryption key.
-However, there is no guarantee the key will be delivered as promised.
+- Decryption—After the victim pays the ransom, usually via the attacker’s Bitcoin address, the victim may receive the decryption key.
+However, there is no guarantee the decryption key will be delivered as promised.